MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/registeredtask-numberofmissedruns.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt an, wie oft die registrierte Aufgabe einen geplanten Testlauf verpasst hat.
+Gibt an, wie oft der registrierte Task eine geplante Ausführung verpasst hat.

 ## <a name="requirements"></a>Anforderungen